HashNuke/wordpress-deploy/README.md

 The first email that is sent after the site setup contains the site's first backup.
 That is what the backup email will look line.

-#### Why are daily backups configured as an email?
+#### Why are backups done with email?

-Because everyone has an email with some space.
-Integration with Dropbox/GoogleDrive is hard enough for an opensource hobby project.
-We will not be integrating other backup methods.
+This project is built to rely less on third-party services like storage clouds.
+Everyone has an email with some space.

 #### What if my email inbox is being polluted with backups?